-Arm Lift or Brachioplasty
+Arm Lift / Brachioplasty Surgery in Atlanta

 Sometimes an individual can lose weight but still have an excess amount of skin in a particular area.
 One of these common areas is the upper arm.
 The skin often loses elasticity due to various reasons such as age, sudden weight loss, bariatric surgery, or even dieting.
 While the benefits of healthy weight loss cannot be understated, some individuals do not like the look of their arms after weight loss and feel that they do not match the rest of their body that they have worked to achieve.

 The most effective way to determine if you are a candidate for any procedure is to schedule a consult with our board-certified plastic surgeons.
 Both Dr. Singh and Dr. Abboushi have years of experience helping individuals, just like you, looking for answers.